Axioms for infinite matroids: Examples

 When $G$ is infinite, the dual of $\mfc(G)$ is not $\mfb(G)$ but the full {\em bond matroid}~$\mb(G)$.
 This is the matroid whose circuits are all the bonds of~$G$, finite or infinite: these, as is easy to show, are the minimal edge sets meeting all the spanning trees of~$G$ (connected), the bases of~$\mfc(G)$. \COMMENT{} Similarly, the dual of $\mfb(G)$ is no longer~$\mfc(G)$ but a matroid~$\mc(G)$ whose circuits can be infinite.

-This matroid $\mc(G)$ has a natural topological characterization~\cite{BruhnDiestelMatroidsGraphs}. \COMMENT{} When $G$ is connected and locally finite, it is particularly natural: its circuits are the edge sets of the topological circles in~$|G|$, the compact topological space obtained from $G$ by adding its ends. \footnote{This space, also known as the Freudenthal compactification of~$G$, is the natural setting for most problems about locally finite graphs that involve paths and cycles.
-It has been extensively studied; see~\cite{DiestelBook10noEE, RDsBanffSurvey} for an introduction and overview.} Its bases are the edge sets of the topological spanning trees of~$G$, the arc-connected standard subspaces of $|G|$ that contain every vertex (and every end) but lose their connectedness if any edge is deleted.
+Surprisingly, this matroid $\mc(G)$ has a topological characterization~\cite{BruhnDiestelMatroidsGraphs}.
+When $G$ is connected and locally finite, it is particularly natural: its circuits are the edge sets of the topological circles in~$|G|$, the compact topological space obtained from $G$ by adding its ends. \footnote{This space, also known as the Freudenthal compactification of~$G$, is the natural setting for most problems about locally finite graphs that involve paths and cycles.
+It has been extensively studied; see~\cite{DiestelBook10noEE, RDsBanffSurvey} for an introduction and overview.} Its bases are the edge sets of the {\em topological spanning trees\/} of~$G$, the arc-connected standard subspaces of $|G|$ that contain every vertex (and every end) but lose their connectedness if any edge is deleted.

-\begin{theorem}$\!\!${\bf\cite{BruhnDiestelMatroidsGraphs}} For a locally finite connected graph~$G$, the dual of its finite-bond matroid $\mfb(G)$ is the matroid $\mc(G)$ whose circuits are the edge sets of the topological circles in $|G|$ and whose bases are the edge sets of the topological spanning trees of~$G$. \end{theorem}
+\begin{theorem}$\!\!${\rm\cite{BruhnDiestelMatroidsGraphs}} Let $G$ be a locally finite connected graph. \begin{enumerate}[\rm (i)] \item The dual of its finite-bond matroid $\mfb(G)$ is the matroid $\mc(G)$ whose circuits are the edge sets of the topological circles in $|G|$ and whose bases are the edge sets of the topological spanning trees of~$G$. \item{The dual of its finite-cycle matroid $\mfc(G)$ is its bond matroid~$\mb(G)$, whose circuits are the (finite or infinite) bonds of~$G$.} \end{enumerate} \end{theorem}